btk44/raspberrypi-server/backup-setup/README.md

 ```
 crontab -e
 ```
 You will be prompted with text editor selection.
-Just pick the one you like and when the file is opened just paste `crontap_file` content with correct directories that will point to `backup_action.sh` file.
+Just pick the one you like and when the file is opened just paste `crontap_file` content with correct directories that will point to `backup_action.sh` file - remember to put `b` parameter!
 Save and it is done.

 ## :small_orange_diamond: fstab:
 If you want to have your disks automatically mounted after reboot there are two options: